xurel7/Solar-Library/documentation.md

   MinNumber = nil, -- Delete or leave nil unless you are accepting only numbers for input, and want a min number.
   Callback = function ()
     -- You would put the code you want to be ran here.
-Below is an example of printing input. local input = input1:GetInput() -- Make sure you make the input button a variable, so you can run the function.
-If your getting an error, just put "local input1" and then below paste this and remove the variable redefine. print(input) end
+Below is an example of printing input. local input = input1:GetInput() -- GetInput gets input (if no input, returns as nil), make sure you have correctly formatted everything or else this may error. print(input) end
 }